 Time Where?
 With whom?
 TV on?
 Table?
-Food/Drink description & preparation Brand Name Portion size or quantity eaten 5pm to 8pm 7.30 pm Kitchen/Diner With boyfriend At table Chicken in creamy mushroom and white wine sauce for 2, oven Sainsbury's, 370g (wrapper collected) 1⁄2 pack No TV White rice (homemade), boiled Easy cook, Italian, Sainsbury's 1C Wine 13% alcohol Sauvignon Blanc, New Zealand 1 small glass, 125ml 8pm to 10pm 9.15 pm Sitting Room With boyfriend Not at table Squash, apple & blackcurrant, no added sugar, Sainsbury's 1 average glass, 200ml TV on Crisps Pringles, sour cream and chives 5 l 10pm to 6am 1 1 11.30 pm Bedroom Alone Not at table TV on Water tap 1 medium glass
+Food/Drink description & preparation Brand Name Portion size or quantity eaten 5pm to 8pm 7.30 pm Kitchen/Diner With boyfriend At table Chicken in creamy mushroom and white wine sauce for 2, oven Sainsbury's, 370g (wrapper collected) 1⁄2 pack No TV White rice (homemade), boiled Easy cook, Italian, Sainsbury's 1C Wine 13% alcohol Sauvignon Blanc, New Zealand 1 small glass, 125ml 8pm to 10pm 9.15 pm Sitting Room With boyfriend Not at table Squash, apple & blackcurrant, no added sugar, Sainsbury's 1 average glass, 200ml TV on Crisps Pringles, sour cream and chives 5 I 10pm to 6am 11.30 pm Bedroom Alone Not at table TV on Water tap 1 medium glass

-Yes, No, less usual ✓ No, more than usual Please tell us why you had less than usual Felt unwell Please tell us why you had more than usual Was the amount you had that have, less than usual, or make Yes, No, less than usual to drink today, including water, tea, coffenore than usual? ee and soft drink No, more than usual s [and alcohol], about what you usuall Please tell us why you had less than usual Felt unwell Please tell us why you had more than usual
+Yes, usual No, less than usual No, more than usual Please tell us why you had less than usual Felt unwell Please tell us why you had more than usual to drink today, including water, tea, coffe nore than usual? e and soft drink s [and alcohol], about what you usua nave, less th e and soft drink No, more than usual s [and alcohol], about what you usual nave, less th an usual, or n No, more s [and alcohol], about what you usual Please tell us why you had more than usual